 These are chocolate mint cookies that just happen to look like, well you know… so after a quick family poll we came up with the name Reindeer Poop Cookies!
 The kids will get a kick out of the name and love the flavor!

 How to Make Reindeer Poop Cookies

-To start, preheat the oven to 325 degrees.
-In a stand mixer or with a hand mixer, cream together the butter and sugar until light and fluffy.
-Next, add vanilla and salt and stir well.
 Then, add in the egg and egg yolk and stir until combined.
 Last, add flour, cocoa powder and chopped Andes mints.
 Mix until the cookie dough forms.
 It will have a texture similar to shortbread.

 Frequently Asked Questions

-I highly recommend storing these Reindeer Poop Cookies in a separate air tight container away from other cookies so they don’t share their minty flavor with all of your cookies!
-They should stay fresh in an air tight container for 7-10 days!
+I highly recommend storing these Reindeer Poop Cookies in a separate airtight container away from other cookies so they don’t share their minty flavor with all of your cookies!
+They should stay fresh in an airtight container at room temperature for 7-10 days!
 These cookies can also be frozen for up to 3 months.

 Looking for more recipes like these?
 Try our Snickerdoodles, Chocolate Crinkles, Cranberry Noel Cookies, Russian Tea Cakes, Chocolate Pretzel Bark, Cream Cheese Logs, Italian Cookies, Coconut Chocolate Chip Bars, Ricotta Cookies, Homemade Slice and Bake Sugar Cookies and Chocolate Pecan Shortbread Thumbprint Cookies.
 If you are looking for holiday cookies, be sure to check out our Christmas Cookie List to see all of our holiday favorites!

 - 1 ¼ cup unsweetened cocoa